vvaldez/vran-playbooks/README.md

 # Include the inventory file of the environment to generate templates for using `-i path/to/hosts/file`
 ansible-playbook -i ../ansible-inventory/ibm/hosts-kermit pb-generate-templates-locally.yml

-# Quick mode will only generate templates that show up as changed by `git status`
-ansible-playbook -i ../ansible-inventory/ibm/hosts-kermit pb-generate-templates-locally.yml -e quick=true

 # Helper script to generate the templates for all environments
 ./generate-all-envs.sh
 ```